taranehkhosrojerdi/Machine-Learning-Assignments/README.md

-This repository contains my practical assignments for the Machine Learning course lectured by Dr. Seyedsalehi on Spring 2024 semester.
+This repository contains my practical assignments for the Machine Learning course lectured by Dr. Fatemeh Seyedsalehi on Spring 2024 semester.

 The assignments include jupyter notebooks for the following topics: